Down (Jay Sean song): Critical reception

-In pop culture
+In popular culture

 The song was in the "Canon" episode of Melrose Place.
 "Weird Al" Yankovic covered "Down" as part of "Polka Face," the polka medley from his 2011 album Alpocalypse.

 "Down" has been used and covered in numerous user videos on YouTube, including a breast cancer awareness video by the Providence St. Vincent Medical Center.
 A cover version of the song was also performed on the episode 2 of The Sing-Off by the a cappella group Nota.
 After Nota went on to win the contest during the finale, Sean himself made an appearance, performing "Down" with the group in the show's ending.
 DJ Bikram Keith and DJ Vix made a "Desi Remix" to "Down".
 At the Grammy Awards 2010, where Jay Sean was, Taylor Swift stated that "Down" was her favorite song of 2009.

 In early December 2009, the song appeared at number 20 on the Billboard Year-End Hot 100 singles of 2009.
 As a result, the single was also included on DJ Earworm's mash-up of all the top 25 Billboard hits of the year.
 The song also appeared at number 14 on the Billboard Year-End Pop Songs of 2009.
 Later in the month, it appeared at number 4 on Z100's Top 100 Songs of 2009.
 It also appeared on VH1's Top 40 Music Videos of 2009 List at number 20.
 Having sold more than three million digital copies in the United States alone, "Down" is the seventh-best-selling single of 2009, in a year noted for having the highest record sales of all time.

 The song has been made into a playable track on the Kinect game Dance Central for the Xbox 360 which was released on 4 November 2010.